 Birthdays!
-They're usually a special time of year for most people, especially Germany.
+They're usually a special time of the year for most people, especially Germany.
 In this article, we'll cover special and unique German birthday customs, all the different ways to wish someone a happy birthday in German, sing German birthday songs, and celebrate one's birthday in Germany.
-Let's get started with a bit of interesting birthday history!
+First, we'll start by telling you exactly how to say happy birthday in German and then we'll introduce you to some interesting birthday history!

 Well, sort of.
 Of course, people have always celebrated birthdays in one way or another, but they weren't always celebrated with cake.